awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ### Settings and properties<a name="cloudWatch-properties"></a>

 **AccessKey**
 Your access key ID\.
 This property is required unless you launched your instance using an IAM role\.
-This property cannot be used with SSM\.
+This property can't be used with SSM\.
 Type: String
 Required: No